 Click below to follow us via e-mail or RSS or Facebook.

-Bernard Taylor’s paper, as I noted previously, surveyed the ancient grammarians to demonstrate that the concept of deponency has no grounding in what native Greek have to say about voice.
-In my view, it was convincingly argued.
+Bernard Taylor’s paper in the 2010 SBL panel discussion on Greek voice and deponency surveyed the ancient grammarians to demonstrate that the concept of deponency has no grounding in what native Greek have to say about voice.
+In my view, it was convincingly argued, as I noted previously.
 In the question and answer time afterward, I asked Dr. Taylor if in his studies of the ancient grammarians whether or not he viewed the translation of πάθος as “passive” to be anachronistic or not.
 That is to say, have we been reading back into the ancient grammatical texts English syntactic categories.*

 * On a side note that I will be picking up, those who argue that language typology is dangerous for the grammatical research on the basis that it might cause typology to be read back into the grammar of Greek must contend with what I would suggest is a more dangerous phenomenon: when one does not have a grounding in how languages function generally, the tendency to make Greek either more like English than it is (and thus safe and familiar) or less like English than it really is (and thus exciting and exotic).
 Four or five dissertations come to my mind that have done one or the other, but I will refrain from naming them out of respect for their authors who, despite that, are good scholars.
 Nobody is perfect, after all.

 Rutgar Allan (2003) has already demonstrated that both the –μαι and –θη forms are basically semantic in nature and not syntactic.
 That is, they do not necessitate passive syntactic constructions.
 Consider for example: Josephus, Life 138 (the translation is Steven Mason’s and all the Greek below links back to Perseus):